 \section{Introduction}

-Occupancy mapping is an important component in road scene understanding for autonomous driving.
-It encapsulates information about the drivable area or free space, road obstacles and enables safe autonomous driving.
-A good occupancy representation should have a pixel value of 1 when corresponding location is occupied by obstacles, and a pixel value of 0 when free space.
-For a lot of short-range applications, e.g., vehicle back-off planning, the instantaneous free space surrounding the sensor is required \cite{gao2019experiments, gao2021mimosar}, instead of a whole-view map.
-Motivated by this, we focus on finding an accurate and also lightweight occupancy representation for instantaneous free space estimation.
+The detection of occupancy is a crucial aspect of comprehending road scenes in the context of autonomous driving.
+It encompasses information pertaining to the drivable area and road obstacles, playing a vital role in ensuring safe autonomous navigation.
+An ideal occupancy representation assigns a pixel value of 1 to locations occupied by obstacles and a pixel value of 0 to locations representing free space.
+In numerous short-range applications (i.e., covers less than \SI{30}{m} range \cite{srr}), such as vehicle back-off planning in parking lots, the focus is on the instantaneous free space surrounding the sensor \cite{gao2019experiments, gao2021mimosar}.
+To address this need, our objective is to develop a precise and lightweight occupancy representation specifically tailored for the detection of instantaneous free space in short-range applications.

-A lot of algorithms have been proposed to deeply investigate occupancy mapping and free space detection.
-Traditionally, occupancy grid mapping is performed by applying Bayesian filtering and using hand-crafted inverse sensor model (ISM) functions \cite{8443484, derive_spat_occup, 7535495, 9299052, 7995871, 8916897, 9022091, 7117922, 9294626, Li2018HighRR}.
-However, the main drawback of occupancy grid map is the high memory consumption when forming a fine-resolution grid for a large map.
-In our case, even if we are only interested in the instantaneous free space for each timeslot, a complete large map is required for occupancy grid updating to keep the consistency of confidence scores across multiple timeslots.
-Even with fast efficient computing methods in prior works \cite{5548091, 8813839}, it has not been fully addressed.